 Mistakes are terrible and beautiful things.
 What it all ultimately boils down to can be found in a small passage written by a fellow mistake-maker twenty centuries ago.

-Here Paul tells us a powerful truth, especially when we consider this in the context of mistakes.
+Whether you believe in the Christian faith or not, there’s a powerful truth to be seen here, especially when we consider this in the context of mistakes.

-That, I believe, is one of the crucial components of God using my mistakes for my good.
-I have to be willing to learn from mistakes, to grow—or rather, to be grown.
+That, I believe, is one of the crucial components my mistakes being used for my good.
+I have to be willing to learn from mistakes, to grow.
 This isn’t a pleasant process, but it’s certainly better than the alternative.
 Consider the following.

 The mistake is made, often resulting in pain.
 That’s usually unavoidable.
 But that doesn’t have to be the end of the story.